OpenRTX/openrtx.github.io/M17/mduv380_mods.md

 Steps:
 - Remove the capacitor shown in the picture, you can use the hot air gun from a rework station or \
   you can melt the solder in the two contacts and rotate slightly the capacitor to remove it.
-  Be careful to not damange the PCB tracks.
+  Be careful to not damage the PCB tracks.
 - **Remove the D102 diode (SOT-23) and capacitor EC151 entirely.** \
 ![MD-UV380 Mic mod diode removal](../_media/uv380_mic_diode_remove.jpg)
 - **Remove the C115 capacitor (SMD) entirely.** \
 ![MD-UV380 Mic mod capacitor removal](../_media/uv380_mic_cap_remove.jpg)
-- **Cover the PCB in Kaptop tape leaving the left pad of the first capacitor you removed accessible.** \
+- **Cover the PCB in Kapton tape leaving the left pad of the first capacitor you removed accessible.** \
 ![MD-UV380 Mic mod adding kapton](../_media/uv380_mic_kapton.jpg)
 - **Solder the 50KΩ SMD resistor on the left pad of EC151.** \
 ![MD-UV380 Mic mod soldering resistor](../_media/uv380_mic_resistor.jpg)